pcordemans/devbit-microcontrollers/docs/fundamentals/README.md

 > * What is the Stack & the Heap?
 > * What are typical constraints of an embedded system?

+## Embedded systems

+Embedded systems are electronic systems which perform a dedicated task.
+They consist typically of microprocessors, microcontrollers, ASICs or FPGAs.
+Typically an embedded system forms the intelligence of a machine, i.e. it makes everything *smart*.

+For economic reasons, embedded systems tend to be fit for purpose.
+This means they cannot cost more than they should to perform their task.
+These systems are typically limited in
+* Available memory
+* Limited processing capabilities
+* In case of battery powered systems, limited energy
+* Or real-time constraints, where missing a deadline might effectively cause harm.

 ## Microprocessor

 A microprocessor is an electronic integrated circuit which consists of the Arithmetic and Logic Unit (ALU), registers, instruction fetch & decode circuitry and a memory interface.